Amalipv/JSProjects/README.md

 # CounterProject
-Simple Counter implemented using Vue.js
+Simple Counter with a glass Pane implemented using Vue.js